jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

     - for instance, diamond only inside a command symbol
     - Stuff like that.
 Simple issues that you can easily understand.

-`<< creation behavior of commands>>`

-- Diamond member access:
-    - The caller of a diamond accesses members just before the call and just after
-    - The callees of a diamond can access the caller's members if given references to them

 `<< terminology >>`